| | Note: If you're on a mobile device and aren't automatically forwarded to a more compatible version, Click here.

 greenhouse gases and aerosols generated by human activity during the

-There is no doubt that Greenland ice loss has not just increased above
+is no doubt that Greenland ice loss has not just increased above past

-carbon dioxide are accumulating beyond the uptake capacity of
+gigatons of carbon dioxide are accumulating beyond the uptake capacity

-has increased 39% since industrialization, rivaling the smaller and much
+has increased 41% since industrialization, rivaling the smaller and

-much the same way a drop of ink changes the visible transparency of
+similarly to the way a drop of ink changes the visible transparency of

 water.
 So what's wrong with this change, and how can we improve the odds